Legal Ethics and Justice

 This module focuses questions of ethics and justice raised by legal practice.
-It is designed to provide students with the ethical frameworks necessary to equip them to provide legal services to community members as an adviser with the University of Essex's Law Clinic, as well as to explore issues of access to justice raised by the sort of problems which lead people to seek out the Clinic's help.
-However, it will be of interest and benefit to all students who are thinking of entering legal practice, particularly if they wish to use their legal skills to help those most in need.
+It is designed to provide students with the ethical frameworks necessary to equip them to provide legal services to community members as an adviser with the University of Essex Law Clinic, as well as to explore issues of access to justice raised by the sort of problems which lead people to seek out the help of the Clinic.

 The module aims:

 1. To provide students with an introduction to the ethical issues which arise in law clinics and legal practice, the theoretical resources to resolve them and opportunities to explore how they should be resolved.

 2. To provide students with an introduction to issues of access to justice which arise in law clinics and lgal practices designed to ensure services to those most in need.

 3. To provide students with an appreciation of the ethical, social and political context in which legal services are provided.

 4. To introduce students to the practice of reflection on experience in order to improve their performance and understanding of legal work.

 5. To provide students with practice in arguing for particular positions on ethics and access to justice.